 I had a complicated dream last night.
 I frequently have intricately detailed ones, and often have even had lucid dreams.
 But in this one I did not know I was dreaming and was not controlling the plot; I was fully immersed in the action.
+In this dream, all of the settings are fictional and none of the characters (except for me and my sister) actually exist.

 I lived in a small town and was single, probably in my 30s or 40s, and was very close to my sister and her family, who lived just outside town.
 She was married to a local sheriff’s deputy named Harley, who was like a brother to me, and I loved being an aunt to their three elementary-school-aged children.